TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 This is a shell script which is included in the TYPO3 Core git repository.
-It used to supply commands for running tests, but has since evolved to include other commands as well for checking, fixing, building etc. It will be used for a number of tasks during the core contribution workflow.
+It used to supply commands for running tests, but has since evolved to include other commands as well for checking, fixing, building etc. It will be used for a number of tasks and will be a vital part during your Core contribution workflow.

-The script uses Docker and several Docker images to run the tasks - using the correct versions (of PHP etc.) for the current branch of your TYPO3 repository.
+The script uses Docker (also supporting podman) and several Docker images to run the tasks - using the correct versions (of PHP, Node/NPM etc.) for the current branch of your TYPO3 repository.

 Show help